Rajesh-1279/Tata_GenAI_JobSimulation/README.md

 Jupyter Notebooks: Where the analysis happened.

-Check out the notebooks/ folder to walk through my analysis step-by-step.
+# Check out the notebook to walk through my analysis step-by-step.

-Connect with me on LinkedIn if you want to chat about Data Analytics or AI!